touero/silver-carp/README.md

 ## Repository Introduction

 Understand the game model of public goods, understand the evolution and propagation of cooperation, and use Monte Carlo simulation analysis to achieve mechanism modeling.

+💕 If it's helpful to you or cloning it, please star it.
+This is maximum encouragement for open-source contributors💕

 ## Background Introduction